msaari/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.6.2.1 =
+* A bug was left in the post ordering code.
+That bug is now squashed.

 = 3.6.2 =
 * Simple Membership plugin is now supported automatically to restrict access to posts.